EgbieAndersonUku1/django-email-sender/README.md

 ---

-Key points
+**Key points**

     - Provides advanced way to log or monitor or your data

-    - Allows you set log points between two methods e.g two fields
+    - Allows you to log or exclude fields

     - Allows you to an `end point` where it can then run up to

-    - Does force you to use these advanced featues, you can just as easily set up with `config_logger` and let run or use no logger at all
+    - Does not force you to use these advanced featues, you can just as easily set up with `config_logger` and let run or use no logger at all

-    - It is easier for beginners to use and allows `advanced` users and more control to advanced user
+    - It is easier for beginners to use and allows `advanced` users more control over their logging

 [🔝 Back to top](#table-of-contents)